-- For the full-text version of the General Data Protection Regulation - For information about GDPR for the VMS operator, see Milestone GDPR Privacy Guide for VMS Operators - To stay current and learn more about GDPR developments, visit European Commission website on Data Protection - For a guide to the GDPR to help organizations comply with its requirements, see https://ico.org.uk/fororganisations/guide-to-the-general-data-protection-regulation-gdpr/ - For a list of key facts about GDPR, see Key facts on the General Data Protection Regulation - For recommendations for European institutions and bodies on how to design and operate video surveillance systems, see the European Data Protection Supervisor (EDPS) guidelines - For information on how to secure your XProtect video management software against cyber-attacks, the see the Milestone Hardening Guide
+- For the full-text version of the General Data Protection Regulation - For more information about GDPR for the VMS operator, see the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators.
+For more information about GDPR for the VMS operator, see the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators. - To stay current and learn more about GDPR developments, visit European Commission website on Data Protection - For a guide to the GDPR to help organizations comply with its requirements, see https://ico.org.uk/fororganisations/guide-to-the-general-data-protection-regulation-gdpr/ - For a list of key facts about GDPR, see Key facts on the General Data Protection Regulation

-• For information about how the components of the Milestone XProtect VMS interact, see the Milestone System Architecture Document
+- For recommendations for European institutions and bodies on how to design and operate video surveillance systems, see the European Data Protection Supervisor (EDPS) guidelines - For more information on how to secure your XProtect VMS installations against cyper-attacks, see the hardening guide. - For information about how the components of the Milestone XProtect VMS interact, see the Milestone document describing the system architecture.